dragon86cn/ims-zosmf-dbdc/README.md

 The repository includes the following files:
 * provision.xml
   * This workflow XML provisions an IMS Fast Path DEDB database.
 Do not modify this file.
 * deprovision.xml
   * This workflow XML de-provisions an IMS Fast Path DEDB database.
 Do not modify this file.
 * IMSVariables.xml
   * This file defines the variables referenced by the steps in the workflow.
 * workflow_variables.properties
-  * This properties file contains values for the variables referenced in the provision_IMS_DEDB.xml and deprovision_IMS_DEDB.xml workflows.
+  * This properties file contains values for the variables referenced in the provision.xml and deprovision.xml workflows.
 Edit the workflow_variables.properties file to specify your system specific information for the variables in the file.
+* actions.xml
+  * This file defines the actions that can be taken on the instance of the template.
+Actions like deprovision, start, stop.
+Do not modify this file.

 ## Installation
 * Use FTP to transfer the provision.xml, deprovision.xml, and the workflow_variables.properties files to USS on the z/OS host in binary mode.